Jürgen Todenhöfer: Journalism

 In 1980 he visited Soviet-occupied Afghanistan and started to raise money for refugees.
-Todenhöfer is one of the most prominent German critics of the US-led wars against Afghanistan and against Iraq in 2001 and 2003, respectively.
+Todenhöfer is one of the most prominent German critics of the US-led wars against Afghanistan and Iraq in 2001 and 2003, respectively.

 He claims that during the war in Iraq the Bush administration was deceiving the public and that the US war in Iraq has killed several hundred thousand Iraqi civilians.
 He has visited Iraq several times and did original research for his book Why do you kill, Zaid?

 Following the International Criminal Court's arrest warrant against the Sudanese dictator Omar al-Bashir, he sent an open letter to the Prosecutor General of the ICC, Luis Moreno-Ocampo.
 He asked for the reasons which led the prosecutor to indict the Sudanese dictator but not the US president George W. Bush or the British prime minister Tony Blair, seeing that neither Sudan nor the US have recognized the International Criminal Court.

-In June 2019, he was shot in the back with a rubber bullet by an Israeli sniper in a protest.